 - Customized support from Contracting Officers and Information Technology Specialists to assist with any contractual, technical and/or procedural question.

-- Free Statement of Work (SOW) / Performance Work Statement (PWS) / Statement of Objectives (SOO) assessments; requirements are evaluated for scope, clarity and other factors to assure quality responses and returned to customers within 12 business hours.
+- Free Statement of Work (SOW) / Performance Work Statement (PWS) / Statement of Objectives (SOO) assessments; requirements are evaluated for scope, clarity and other factors to assure quality responses and returned to customers within two business days.

 - Customer Support responds to inquiries within 1 hour.